ibm-telemetry/telemetry-js/README.md

 Telemetry collection runs exclusively in CI environments.
-Collection will never occur on local development environments or on projects that aren't configured to run automated scripts in a CI environment (e.g., GitHub Actions, Travis CI, etc.).
-However, if your project runs inside a container (e.g., Docker, Podman), telemetry may be collected, as containerized environments are considered production-like and thus fall under the scope of CI workflows.
+Collection will never occur on local development environments or on projects that aren't configured to run automated scripts in a CI environment (e.g. GitHub Actions, Travis CI, etc.) However, if your project runs inside a container (e.g. Docker, Podman), telemetry may be collected, as containerized environments are considered production-like and thus fall under the scope of CI workflows.

 During a build or any other CI operation that installs package dependencies (`npm install`,